What $5k/Month Buys in a HubSpot Retainer for Manufacturers

 How many hours of HubSpot support does $5,000 buy?

 Most US-based HubSpot partners and independent consultants charge an hourly rate between $150 and $250.
+The rate determines how much you actually get.

 Option 1: HubSpot development deliverables